 My heart has been broken; broken in a way that I have never known before.
 But I am also grateful, because this brokenness has turned into action: I have dedicated my life to the rescue and restoration of those who have been victimized in this way.

 Behind all darkness is light, and behind all light there is hope.
-My organization, Free for Life, and our partners in Nepal, Peace Rehabilitation Center, have experienced this first-hand.
-Peace Rehabilitation Center has been rescuing women since the late 1980’s.
-Since Free for Life began partnering with them in 2007, over 850 women’s lives have been saved from the atrocious crime of trafficking.
+My organization, Free for Life, and our partners in Nepal, have experienced this first-hand.
+Since Free for Life began partnering with in Nepal in 2007, over 850 women’s lives have been saved from the atrocious crime of trafficking.

 Rescue, however, is just one component.

 Rescue does not heal; it only takes a woman out of immediate danger and victimization.
 There is deep work that must occur to truly bring healing and restoration.